glassroom/heinsen_position_embeddings/README.md

 As always, _we recommend testing and comparing against other alternatives to determine which one will work best for your specific application_.
 For an overview of many other proposed methods, see [here](https://direct.mit.edu/coli/article/48/3/733/111478/Position-Information-in-Transformers-An-Overview).

+## Frequently Asked Questions

+_Q: Isn't this a type of recurrent neural network (RNN)?_

+Yes.
+We formulate our method as a recurrent transformation, so it is an RNN -- albeit a really simple one.
+We like to think of it as a "minimally viable RNN."
+Like all RNNs, this one enables past tokens to "send information" to the current token via a hidden state.

+_Q: Couldn't I use this RNN for sequence modeling on its own, say, by stacking multiple layers of it in a deep model?_

+Yes.
+Keep in mind that like other RNNs, this one lacks the ability to query past tokens as a function of the current token's state.
+To the best of our knowledge, at present only attention mechanisms can query past tokens as a function of current token state.

 ## Notes

 We have tested the code in this repository only on Ubuntu Linux 22.04 with Python 3.10+.